xiaobai/dotfiles/README.md

 **DISCLAIMER:** My dot files can and WILL change whenever I feel like it.
 Installing these can and will replace your current configuration.
 Don't expect for the changes to react nicely on your system!

+## How to bootstrap (OS X)
+1. Install Homebrew using Safari
+2. Install your preferred browser and other apps through homebrew caskroom.
+3. Install vim, git, tmux, zsh, and iTerm2.
+    * Maybe force myself to install Vundle and oh-my-zsh manually?
+4. Install Hack through homebrew/fonts
+    * ` brew tap caskroom/fonts `
+    * ` brew cask install font-hack `
+5. Clone this repository and run the installation script
+6. Change your shell to zsh and configure iTerm2
+7. Confirm that all necessary dependencies and software are installed
+8. Start programming!

+## How to bootstrap (Linux)
+Coming soon!!!!!
+For now, refer to the things you need to install on Linux

 ## Things you need to install (Linux)
+- vim
+- zsh
+- urxvt
 - i3
-- vim (Vundle installed automagically through install.sh)
-- urxvt
-- zsh (oh-my-zsh through install.sh)
 - fcitx + libpinyin
 - feh
 - Rofi

-## Things you need to install (OSX)
-- iTerm2
-- vim
-- homebrew

-## Fonts
+## Fonts I use and like
-- Hack (Can be installed through homebrew on OS X)
+- Hack
 - Droid Sans

 ## Installation